farlee2121/DevEssentialsBlog/content/draft/2022-10-05-Progress-journal.md

 [Gap and the Gain](https://gapandgainbook.com/) is a psychology-backed approach for just this problem!
 It notes how humans get stuck in the "gap" which is the distance between where we are and what we want to achieve.
 The solution is focusing on the "gain" which is where we are now compared to where we used to be.

-I've used Gap and the Gain to track my own progress toward goal for a while.
+I've used Gap and the Gain to track my own progress toward goals for a while.
 I just didn't connect the idea to helping students out of the pit.
 Progress journals are "gain" mindset for learning.
 They target that sense of self-efficacy, of believing that they have the power to learn and are making progress toward their goals.

 ## Duck Progress